momantu/momantu.github.io/index.md

 # Welcome to the <u>Mo</u>bile <u>Man</u>ipulation <u>Tu</u>torial (MoManTu).

 This is the webpage for the tutorial in the (journal to be announced).
-Find the overview paper here (link to open access paper provided once it is accepted) and the detailed tutorial here (dito).
+Find the overview paper here (link to open access paper provided once it is accepted) and the detailed tutorial here (dito), while the code is hosted on [https://github.com/momantu](https://github.com/momantu).

 The tutorial teaches how to program a mobile robot with a robot arm to do mobile manipulation.
 The example systems are a [Fetch](https://fetchrobotics.com/robotics-platforms/) robot and a [Clearpath Jaca](https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/) with a [Kinova Jaco](https://www.kinovarobotics.com/en/products/gen2-robot) attached - see the image below.

 <div id="cen">
 <img src="/imgs/robots.jpg" alt="MoManTu Robots" width="50%"/><br>
-Figure 1: The robots used in the MoManTu: Fetch and Jackal + Kinova (top left and right) and their simulated versions below.
+Figure 1: The robots used in the MoManTu: Fetch and Jackal + Kinova <br>
+(top left and right) and their simulated versions below.<br>
 </div>